secwest/fast-fwsign/README.md

 * **Signature Over Entire File:** The signature calculation accumulates the hash over all chunks, ensuring that any change in any part of the file would be detected.
 This integrity check protects against tampering.
 * **Nonce for Uniqueness:** The nonce ensures that even if the same plaintext is encrypted multiple times with the same key, the ciphertext will be different each time, providing semantic security.

+  #### **How Password Cryptography Works in `fast-fwsign`**

+1. **Private Key Encryption with Password**:
+   * When generating ECDSA key pairs using the `keygen` command, the private key is encrypted with a password before being saved to a file.
+   * **Encryption Mechanism**: The private key is encrypted using the AES-256-CBC (Advanced Encryption Standard in Cipher Block Chaining mode) algorithm.
+The encryption is performed using the password provided by the user.
+   * **Process**:
+     * The key generation function first creates an elliptic curve key pair.
+     * The private key, before being saved to a file, is encrypted using the provided password.
+     * During encryption, a random salt and an initialization vector (IV) are generated.
+These values are used along with the password in a key derivation function (KDF), typically PBKDF2, to derive a strong encryption key.
+     * AES-256-CBC is then used with this derived key to encrypt the private key, ensuring that only someone with the correct password can decrypt and use the private key.
+2. **Decryption of Private Key**:
+   * During operations like encryption and decryption of data files, the private key needs to be read and used.
+Since the private key is stored in an encrypted form, it must first be decrypted.
+   * **Process**:
+     * The user provides the password, which is used in conjunction with the salt to derive the same encryption key that was used for encryption.
+     * The derived key, along with the stored IV, is used with AES-256-CBC to decrypt the private key file, making the private key available for cryptographic operations (e.g., signing, deriving shared secrets).

+# **Why Encrypt Private Keys at Rest?**

+1. **Protection Against Unauthorized Access**:
+   * **Threat Model**: Private key files might be accessible to attackers who gain unauthorized access to the file system.
+Without encryption, these keys could be directly misused to decrypt data, impersonate the key owner, or sign malicious information.
+   * **Password Protection**: By encrypting the private key with a password, unauthorized users cannot easily access or misuse the key, even if they manage to obtain the encrypted file.
+2. **Compliance with Security Standards**:
+   * Encrypting private keys at rest is recommended by various security standards and best practices, such as PCI-DSS and NIST guidelines.
+It helps prevent unauthorized access and ensures compliance with regulatory requirements, which often mandate that sensitive data be protected.
+3. **Mitigation of Key Extraction Attacks**:
+   * Even if attackers obtain the encrypted private key file, they must still crack the password to access the key.
+A strong password and a properly implemented KDF make this task computationally intensive and impractical for attackers.
+   * Using a salt and multiple iterations in the KDF process helps protect against brute-force and dictionary attacks, ensuring that even if an attacker has powerful resources, the process remains secure.
+4. **Maintaining Data Integrity and Authenticity**:
+   * Encrypting private keys with passwords ensures that only authorized individuals can decrypt, sign, or use them, preserving the integrity and authenticity of the data.
+   * This measure prevents unauthorized users from tampering with the data, as they would not have access to the necessary cryptographic keys.
+5. **Usability and Security Balance**:
+   * Password-based encryption provides a convenient way for users to protect their keys while maintaining ease of use.
+It allows users to protect their keys with passwords they know, while benefiting from strong cryptographic protection.
+   * Implementing policies for password complexity and rotation can further enhance security over time.

+   #### **Why AES-256-CBC is Acceptable in This Use Case**

+1. **AES-256-CBC Overview**:
+   * **AES (Advanced Encryption Standard)**: AES is a widely accepted and trusted encryption standard.
+AES-256 refers to using a 256-bit key, providing a high level of security.
+   * **CBC (Cipher Block Chaining) Mode**: In CBC mode, each block of plaintext is XORed with the previous ciphertext block before being encrypted.
+An initialization vector (IV) is used to ensure that identical plaintext blocks do not result in identical ciphertext blocks.
+2. **Security Concerns with CBC**:
+   * CBC mode can be vulnerable to certain types of attacks, such as padding oracle attacks if not implemented correctly.
+These attacks exploit the predictable nature of padding bytes to decrypt messages without knowing the encryption key.
+   * However, these vulnerabilities are typically associated with scenarios where the attacker can manipulate the ciphertext and observe the decryption errors, which is not the case here.
+3. **Why CBC is Acceptable for Key Encryption**:
+   * **Controlled Environment**: The private key file is stored in a controlled environment, and there is no exposure to external manipulation or decryption attempts that would enable padding oracle attacks.
+   * **Single Encryption Operation**: The private key is encrypted once and stored securely.
+The file is not subject to multiple encryptions or modifications that could introduce vulnerabilities.
+   * **Additional Protection Layers**: The use of a strong, randomly generated IV and a high-entropy password provides sufficient protection.
+The IV ensures that each encryption operation results in different ciphertext, even if the same key and plaintext are used.
+A securely derived key using PBKDF2 further reduces the risk of attacks.
+   * **Simplicity and Compatibility**: AES-256-CBC is well-supported and widely implemented, making it a practical choice for encrypting private keys.
+It strikes a balance between security, simplicity, and performance, which is suitable for this use case.